Chart Color Schemes

 Beaconsfield's population is slightly younger than the national pattern

-Beaconsfield's median age is 37 years, which is significantly lower than the Rest of Qld average of 41 and closely aligns with Australia's median age of 38.
-The 25-34 age group is notably over-represented in Beaconsfield at 14.8%, compared to the Rest of Qld average.
-Conversely, the 55-64 year-olds are under-represented at 9.7%.
-According to the 2021 Census, the 25 to 34 age group has increased from 13.8% to 14.8%, while the 5 to 14 cohort has decreased from 13.9% to 12.4%.
-The 55 to 64 age group has also seen a decline, from 11.1% to 9.7%.
-Demographic projections suggest significant changes in Beaconsfield's age profile by 2041.
-The 25 to 34 cohort is projected to grow strongly at 31%, adding 304 residents to reach 1,282.
-Conversely, both the 55 to 64 and 5 to 14 age groups are expected to decrease in numbers.
+Beaconsfield's median age is 37 years, which is significantly lower than the Rest of Qld average of 41, but essentially aligned with the Australian median of 38.
+The 25-34 cohort is notably over-represented in Beaconsfield at 14.9%, compared to the Rest of Qld average, while the 55-64 year-olds are under-represented at 9.7%.
+According to the 2021 Census, the 25-34 age group has grown from 13.8% to 14.9% of Beaconsfield's population.
+Conversely, the 5-14 cohort has declined from 13.9% to 12.4%, and the 55-64 group has dropped from 11.1% to 9.7%.
+Demographic modeling indicates that Beaconsfield's age profile will evolve significantly by 2041.
+The 25-34 cohort is projected to grow strongly at 32%, adding 308 residents to reach a total of 1,286.
+Meanwhile, both the 55-64 and 5-14 age groups are expected to see reduced numbers.